guyschaos/umundo/docs/BUILDING.md

 	-- Build files have been written to: /somewhere/convenient/umundo/build

 Now open Eclipse CDT and import the out-of-source directory as an existing project into workspace, leaving the "Copy projects into workspace" checkbox unchecked.
-There are some more [detailled instruction](http://www.cmake.org/Wiki/Eclipse_CDT4_Generator) available in the cmake wiki as well.
+There are some more [detailed instruction](http://www.cmake.org/Wiki/Eclipse_CDT4_Generator) available in the cmake wiki as well.

 #### Debian Stable - Complete Walkthrough